-Thus the parameter value from the existing rate will be copied into the new one, so that the new rate for 44 will retain preference 8, and the rate for 447 - preference 3.
+Thus, the parameter value from the existing rate will be copied into the new one, so that the new rate for 44 will retain preference 8, and the rate for 447 - preference 3.

 Tip: In PortaBilling® you configure the rate information using two parameters: the price for the first interval (First Price) and the price for subsequent intervals (Next Price).
 Most of the wholesale carriers do the rating using only one parameter: price per minute.
-So when importing such a file into PortaBilling® you would need to assign the First Price data field to the column that contains the price and then link the Next Price to it.
+So when importing such a file into PortaBilling® you would need to assign the First Price data field to the column that contains the price and then link the Next data field to the column that contains the price and then link the Next Price to it.
 Since it is a very common operation, for your convenience the rate import wizard contains a special data field: Price.
-If this "virtual" data field is assigned to a column, then the value found there will be used for both First Price and Next Price rate parameters.
+If this "virtual" data field is assigned to a column, then the value found there will be used for both First Price and Next Price are a grant parameters.